 Photodynamic Therapy- Patients will receive a specialized medication that activates when light energy is applied directly to the target area.
 Multiple treatments are needed.

-If you have numerous or widespread precancerous lesions, your doctor may prescribe a topical cream or gel in conjunction with other more aggressive treatments.
-These can treat visible and invisible lesions with a minimal risk of scarring.
+If you have several pre-cancerous lesions, your doctor may prescribe a topical cream or gel in conjunction with other more aggressive treatments.
+This way, both visible and invisible lesions can be treated and eliminated.
 Doctors sometimes refer to this type of therapy as field therapy, since the topical treatments can cover a wide field of skin as opposed to targeting isolated lesions.

 Topical Chemotherapy- Rather than being given by mouth or injected into a vein, topical chemotherapy is put directly on the skin in the form of a cream or ointment.
 Because the drug is only applied to the skin, it does not spread throughout the body.
 This eliminates the side effects of systemic chemotherapy that affect the whole body.
 Topical chemo can make treated skin red and very sensitive for a few weeks, but additional topical medication can be used to help relieve this side effect.
-This treatment can also make the skin more sensitive to sunlight, so treated areas must be protected from the sun to prevent sunburn for a few weeks after use.
+As a result, the skin may be more sensitive and sun exposure should be limited.

 Chemical Peel- A specialized solution is applied to the face, causing the top layer of skin to slowly slough away.
 This less aggressive treatment is exclusively for smaller growths that are only on the surface of the skin.